mjrgh/PinscapeConfigTool/README.md

 box or Windows batch file), which can be helpful for setting up scripted actions involving the Pinscape device.

-For more information and binary donwloads, visit the [Pinscape Release Builds](http://mjrnet.org/pinscape/sw_versions.php) site.
+For more information and binary downloads, visit the [Pinscape Release Builds](http://mjrnet.org/pinscape/sw_versions.php) site.

 The Pinscape Controller KL25Z firmware source code repository can be found here: